telerik/blazor-docs/knowledge-base/grid-bind-navigation-property-complex-object.md

 This will let the grid perform operations like sorting and filtering, that will otherwise break.
 You could implement the `ICopmarer` interface to allow sorting, but this can quickly become cumbersome with the more inheritance there is, and it may also couple the separate implementations.

+>tip Due to high demand for such implementations, investigation has been reopened on the matter.
+You can Follow its status in the following page: [https://feedback.telerik.com/blazor/1432615-support-for-nested-complex-models](https://feedback.telerik.com/blazor/1432615-support-for-nested-complex-models).

 ## Solution

 If simple display is sufficient, you can use [Templates]({%slug components/grid/features/templates%}).
 For example: